- Capital: Palma de Mallorca.

 The Balearic Islands are an archipelago in the western Mediterranean Sea.
 They are off the Spanish coast near Catalonia and the Valencian Community.
-There are 8 Natural Parks in the Balearic islands
+There are 7 Natural Parks and 1 National park in the Balearic islands

 Protected nature zones cover a total of 2000 km2 of land, which is 40% of the total surface of the archipelago

 The landscapes vary widely, not only from one Island to another, but also within the Islands.

 Majorca has a surprising diversity of natural habitats and ecosystems.
 Eleonora’s falcon colonies live on the rocky cliffs.
 There are about 1,500 different flower and plant species on the island of which 40 are endemic.